 Some pet owners will appreciate its use of rosemary, citric acid, and tocopherols to keep the food fresh.
 It provides an excellent source of fiber with psyllium seed husk.
 The food is more expensive than comparable ones.
 We can forgive that if the calories per cup were higher than its 255.
 It comes in 3, 6, and 14-pound bags.

-When it comes to premium choices, we think this is the best high-calorie cat food for weight gain.
+When it comes to high end choices, we think this is the best high-calorie cat food for weight gain.

 4. Hill’s Science Diet Adult Perfect Weight Canned Cat Food